Crocheted Granny Square Blanket

 Granny Square Blanket Pattern

-I remember growing up with a crocheted blanket my mom had made for me, and those are the kind of memories I want to pass along to my kids too 🙂
+This granny square blanket is a relaxing, rewarding project that lets you build something beautiful one square at a time.
+I remember growing up with a colorful blanket my mom had made for me, and those are the kind of memories I want to pass along to my kids too 🙂

 3 Comments